NCI-ITEB/tumor_epidemiology_approaches/sessions/session_8/practical.md

 In this run of dNdScv, we use the following parameters:

 * `mutations` is set to our mutation data
-* `refdb` is set to a RefCDS object provided through the GitHub repository (and included in the zip file you downloaded earlier)
+* `refdb` is set to a RefCDS object which we downloaded earlier
 * `cv` is set to the covariate data (`covs`) you loaded into the R environment

 This will take about two and a half minutes to run.
 You will see updates printed to the console periodically, like the following: